 Delivering Better Public Service In Our Emerging Quasi-Pandemic World

-I continue to find it remarkable that only sixteen months later, we begin to see the substantial take up of multiple vaccines to the point where we are actively planning to re-open our countries in more permanent ways.
+I continue to find it remarkable that only eighteen months later, we begin to see the substantial take-up of multiple vaccines to the point where we are actively planning to re-open our countries in more permanent ways.
 The fact alone that we have effective vaccines is still remarkable to me.